nadavami/iAP-to-AVRCP/README.md

 6. Edit hosts in this project file to IP of Orange Pi
 7. Run playbook (ansbile-playbook ansible-playbook.yml -u root -k -i hosts)

+## Debugging
+The Ansible playbook above enables the USB OTG port and by default, armbian exposes a serial port.
+This is the easiest way to connect when the device is out of WiFi range.
+The software also writes logs to `/var/log/iap-to-avrcp.log` and `/var/log/iap-to-avrcp.serial.log`.